 This makes you get more engagement based on CTR as they appear only on the specified keywords raising your overall quality score.

 Google Ad extensions are designed to make your Ads more relevant and engaging.
 It simply gives visitors more reasons to click on your Ads while positively impacting your Ad Rank.

-There are a lot of Ad extensions we can create manually such as site-links, Locations, Call-Out, Calls, messages, Sign-ups, App, Review, price, structures snippets, affiliate locations etc.
+There are a lot of Ad extensions we can create manually such as site links, Locations, Call-Out, Calls, messages, Sign-ups, apps, reviews, prices, structure snippets, affiliate locations, etc.

-Google Ad extension has potentials to increase conversions and sales in many cases.
+Google Ad extension has the potential to increase conversions and sales in many cases.
 In the end, they impact your overall Ad quality score.

-The least it does is to collect data about the actions of your visitors such as Sign-ups / registration, Purchases, calls etc.
+The least it does is collect data about the actions of your visitors such as Sign-ups / registration, Purchases, calls, etc.

-This data is then used by Google Ad to determine which people are more likely to take those actions you need.
+This data is then used by Google Ads to determine which people are more likely to take those actions you need.